looeee/discoverthreejs-site/markdown/book/first-steps/ambient-lighting.md

 1. Another solution to our problem from the start of the chapter is to add a light as a child of the camera.
 That way, when the camera moves, the light moves too.
 You can think of this as being like a camera with a torch strapped to the side.
 Using this approach, we can light the scene using a single `DirectionalLight` or `SpotLight`.
 Try this out.
 First, remove the `ambientLight`, then add the camera to the scene, and finally, add the `mainLight` to the camera.

-_Note: when you add the light to the camera instead of the scene, you are {{< link path="/book/first-steps/transformations/#moving-an-object-between-coordinate-systems" title="attaching it to the camera's local space" >}}.
+_Note: when you add the light to the camera instead of the scene, you are [attaching it to the camera's local space]({{< relref "/book/first-steps/transformations#moving-an-object-between-coordinate-systems" >}} "attaching it to the camera's local space").
 You may have to adjust the light's position for best results._

 {{% /aside %}}